December-software-project/sort-algo/README.md

 ### Start the animation

 There is a play button which starts the animation.
 Additionally, at any point in time, you can also pause the animation.
-Once the animation is done, the play button will be replaced with a replay button.
+Once the animation is completed, the play button will be replaced with a replay button.

 ### Step tracing